epigen/cemm.slurm.sm/README.md

         - an error is triggered if a job with a dependency gets submitted, but the dependency has already finished
         - to find failed jobs one has to investigate many .err files and/or look at the remaining/unfinished jobs in a new Snakemake DAG
 - Conductor job (for details see snakejob_conductor.sh)
-    - one job (on longq) to rule them all: use a sbatch job script to call and manage (conduct) the execution of all workflow related jobs
+    - one job (on longq) to rule them all: use a sbatch job script to call and manage (conduct) the execution of all workflow jobs
     - set ```immediate-submit: false``` in config.yaml
     - advantages
         - snakemake orchestrates the job submission